consbio/trefoil/docs/cli.md

   describe       Describe netCDF files extract        Extract variables from files into new datasets in a new
                  directory
-  mask           Create a NetCDF mask from a shapefile render_netcdf  Render netcdf files to images render_tif     Render Single-Band GeoTIFF files to images
+  map_eems       Render a NetCDF EEMS model to a web map mask           Create a NetCDF mask from a shapefile render_netcdf  Render netcdf files to images render_tif     Render Single-Band GeoTIFF files to images